 Check valves are valves that allow for the flow of a fluid in only one direction within a piping system.
 Their assembly typically consists of an inlet and an outlet and may also be referred to as non-return valves.
-This article covers the different types of check valves, valve construction and components, typical applications, and maintenance and repair.
+This article covers the different types, valve construction and components, typical applications, and maintenance and repair.

 Check valves utilize the pressure gradient across its assembly to operate, thus allowing flow in only one direction.
-On the inlet side, high-pressure fluid enters, and on the outlet side, it is released by the inner mechanism at a lower pressure.
+On the inlet side, high-pressure fluid enters, and on the outlet side, it releases by the inner mechanism at a lower pressure.
 Once the pressure on the outlet side has become greater than that of the inlet, the valve will close off flow.
-Because of this operating principle, it is imperative that a check valve be oriented the right way in a system in order to prevent failure in a system.
+Because of this operating principle, it is imperative that orients the right way in a system in order to prevent failure in a system.
 Similarly, the system must operate at a specified pressure in order for the valve to work.
 This minimum pressure is called cracking pressure.

-There are many different types of mechanisms that may be used to create a check valve.
+There are many different types of mechanisms that can constitute a check valve.
 This section covers some of the main types of check valves used in the industry.

 Spring Loaded Inline

-Spring loaded in line check valves are the most common type of check valve.
+Spring-loaded in line valves constitute the most common type of check valve.
 It operates by allowing flow once the cracking pressure is attained.
 The high-pressure inlet side must overcome the force of the inline spring to allow flow through the valve, once the pressure has decreased on the inlet side, the spring closes off the valve.

 Spring Loaded Y

 Spring-loaded Y valves operate off the same principles as its spring-loaded inline.
 The only difference is the orientation of the spring which seats in a “Y” shape.
 The Y shape design allows for slightly easier maintenance that its inline counterpart.

 Ball Check Valve